sagemath/sagewiki_to_gh-2022-10-10/plugins.md

 Look for the presence of non-ascii characters in python and cython files.

 This detects the presence of the encoding line at the top of files.
+(TO BE REMOVED)

 == doctest_continuation ==